Theoretical Foundations of Conformal Prediction: Case studies for regression

 \paragraph{Aim.} Our next goal is to provide the sets with the smallest average size among those that have $1-\alpha$ marginal coverage in the regression setting.
 This goal is entirely analogous to that in Section~\ref{sec:case_study_1_classification}, and the score solves the same optimization problem,

 the only difference being that we now consider the Lebesgue measure $\textnormal{Leb}(\cC(X))$ of the prediction set, rather than its cardinality $|\cC(X)|$.

-\paragraph{Oracle.} By a standard argument reminiscent of the Neyman--Pearson lemma, the set construction with the smallest average size has the form $\cC^*(x) = \{ y : f^*(y \mid x) \geq t^* \}$, where $t^*$ is chosen as the largest possible value that still yields coverage at level $\geq 1-\alpha$:
+\paragraph{Oracle.} By a standard argument reminiscent of the Neyman--Pearson lemma, if we assume for simplicity that $f^*(Y\mid X)$ is continuously distributed under $(X,Y)\sim P$, then the set construction with the smallest average size has the form $\cC^*(x) = \{ y : f^*(y \mid x) \geq t^* \}$, where $t^*$ is chosen as the largest possible value that still yields coverage at level $\geq 1-\alpha$: